-7. Preparation of integrated refuse management plan
+8. Preparation of integrated waste management plan

-The municipal manager may issue a directive to a person or any category of persons who generates waste in the area of the Municipality, to prepare an integrated refuse management plan and to submit the plan to the Municipality for approval.
+The municipal manager or a delegated official may issue a directive to a person or any category of persons who generates waste in the area of the Municipality, to prepare an integrated waste management plan and to submit the plan to the Municipality for approval.

-8. Contents of integrated refuse management plan
+9. Contents of integrated waste management plan

-An integrated refuse management plan must include the following information:
+An integrated waste management plan must include the following information:

-- (a) the quantity of waste generated; - (b) measures to prevent pollution or ecological degradation; - (c) targets for waste minimisation through waste reduction, reuse, recycling and recovery; - (d) measures or programmes to minimise the generation of waste and the final disposal of waste; - (e) measures or actions to manage waste; - (f) opportunities for the reduction of waste generation through changes to packaging, product design or production processes; - (g) mechanisms for informing the public of the impact of waste-generating products or packaging on the environment; - (h) the period required for the implementation of the plan; and - (i) methods for monitoring and reporting on the implementation of the plan.
+- (a) the quantity of waste generated; - (b) measures to prevent pollution or ecological degradation; - (c) targets for waste minimisation through waste reduction, reuse, recycling and recovery; - (d) measures or programmes to minimise the generation of waste and the final disposal of waste; - (e) measures or actions to manage waste; - opportunities for the reduction of waste generation through changes to packaging, product design or production processes; - (g) mechanisms for informing the public of the impact of waste-generating products or packaging on the environment; - (h) the period required for the implementation of the plan; and - (i) methods for monitoring and reporting on the implementation of the plan.